 "Ayrshire Nights Entertainment: A Descriptive Guide to the History, Traditions, Antiquities of the County of Ayr" by John MacIntosh of Galston, Ayrshire, published in 1894, by John Menzies & Co. of Kilmarnock, Dunlop and Drennan.

 The parish of St Quivox is a small area to the east of Newton-upon-Ayr, 3 miles north of the River Ayr and 5 miles inland.
 It lies between the new A77 trunk road and the B743 Ayr to Mauchline road.
 It is centred on the small village of St Quivox which consists of little more than the church, the manse and few cottages.
 The village is now dominated by the Scottish Agricultural College which has be developed in the former Auchincruive estate to the east.
 The Auchincruive estate includes a number of historic buildings which have been blended into the new developments of the college.
 The parish includes Whitletts village and the Wallacetown district which have since been absorbed into the outer parts of Ayr.

 An 1837 description of Ayr and neighbouring areas including St Quivox, and offering a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 View photographs of St Quivox and the surrounding area.

-- The transcription of the section for St Quivox from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for St Quivox from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.